SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 From the following passages we can see that forgiveness is not a fitting synonym for grace.
 Neither is “unmerited favor,” unless by favor we mean much more than forgiveness.

-And with great power gave the apostles witness of the resurrection of the Lord Jesus: and great grace was upon them all.
+And with great power the apostles gave witness to the resurrection of the Lord Jesus.
+And great grace was upon them all.
 (Acts 4:33)

 And great “forgiveness” was upon them all?